nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 View all the tasks currently in the user’s team in the form of a list.
 List can also be filtered based on complete or remaining tasks.

-The command `list tasks` can also be used to view all tasks again after the `find task` command has been run.
+The command `list tasks` can also be used to view all tasks again after the `find task` command has been run since `find task` command filters the current team’s tasks with some keyword(s).

 Format: `list tasks [-i] [-c]`